 The application process consists of two steps.
-Step one involves the department considering a proposal and writing sample.
-If the proposal and writing sample are supported by the department, the applicant will be invited to move to step two.
+Step one involves the academics in the programme considering a research proposal and writing sample.
+If the proposal and writing sample are supported, the applicant will be invited to move to step two.
 Step two involves formally applying to the University’s central administration for admission and scholarships.
-PhD applicants must either have completed an MA in Film and Media Studies, or Communication Studies, or in a relevant cognate field normally with a grade at the B+ level, or above, or be able to demonstrate equivalent levels of experience and achievement.
-Applicants who have not completed an MA but have completed an Honours dissertation of exceptional quality will also be considered.

 To start the application process, you will need to submit the following to the Head of programme, Dr Brett Nicholls email@example.com, before applying for entry and scholarship:

-- A research proposal, including a bibliography, outlining your proposed topic (400-700 words and a select bibliography of one page).
+- A research proposal, including a bibliography (400-700 words and a select bibliography of one page).
 Proposals for the PhD must indicate the research field, topic and methodology.
 If you have been in contact with a possible supervisor from the programme, mention this in your document as well.